COVID-19 Resources for Small Businesses

 - Offer hand sanitizer near your business’ entrance and at cash registers.

-Fill out this form for receive no-cost, confidential assistance with the SBA’s low-interest Federal Disaster Loans and the new Paycheck Protection Program.
+Fill out this form for receive no-cost, confidential assistance to help your business through the COVID-19 pandemic.

 You will then be redirected to an intake form which will gather relevant information that your local advisor will use to help determine your elegibility and schedule a meeting with you over the phone or through video conferencing.

 COVID-19 (novel coronavirus) continues to have a big impact on small businesses in our state.
 However, there are plenty of available COVID-19 resources for small businesses in Wyoming.